Future Faculty Teaching Institute

 The Institute is comprised of 14 modules, each with an assignment submission and one-hour Zoom sessions on Tuesdays from Noon-1:00 pm Pacific Time.
 An alternative assignment is available for participants who are unable to attend the Tuesday Zoom sessions.

 Participants who complete at least 12 modules will receive a certificate of completion.
-Module completion includes assignment submission and either attendance at the Tuesday Zoom session or submission of the alternative assignment.
+Module completion requires either attendance at the live Zoom session or submission of the alternative assignment.

-Registration for the Spring 2021 cohort is now closed.
-Registration for the Fall 2021 cohort will be announced through the CET Newsletter.
+Registration for the Fall 2021 cohort will also be announced through the CET Newsletter.

 Dates for Live Zoom Sessions in Fall 2021